brimdata/zui/CONTRIBUTING.md

 This creates a file in `src/js/state/migrations` with a function that can manipulate the persisted state from the previous version.

-See the [Adding Migrations](https://github.com/brimdata/brim/wiki/Adding-Migrations) page for a more detailed guide.
+See the [Adding Migrations](https://zui.brimdata.io/docs/developer/Adding-Migrations) page for a more detailed guide.

 ### Zed

 The [Zed service](https://zed.brimdata.io/docs/commands/zed#213-serve) is the daemon responsible for data ingestion and query execution.
 As a postinstall step, the `zed` binary is downloaded and stored in the `./zdeps` directory.
-Brim will automatically execute and terminate the service when it starts and stops.
+Zui will automatically execute and terminate the service when it starts and stops.

 ## Pull Requests